Stitch something cute and adorable with these Free Knitted Pocket Buddies Patterns. They are perfect for using the scrap yarn, too.

 4. Tiny Obama

 Inspired by former U.S. President Barack Obama, Jill Borders has designed these cute pocket buddies.
 You can use them on shelves or a table desk.
 All you need is fingering yarn with a US 2½ – 3.0 mm needle, making it perfect for a knitter who enjoys small projects.
+Learn more about the needles used in knitting.
+Read this post!

 5. Teeny Tiny Knitted Toys